-74. See id. at 70 (recognizing that procedural equity may allow a judge to act "intra legem, that is, within the law . . . as to achieve the law's intent . . . praeter legem, that is, beyond the law . . . to fill in gaps and supplement the law with equitable rules . . . . [or] contra legem, that is, against the law . . . [to achieve] an equitable result . . . despite the law's explicit injunction").
+74. See id. at 70 (recognizing that procedural equity may allow a judge to act "intra legem, that is, within the law . . . as to achieve the law's intent . . . . praeter legem, that is, beyond the law . . . to fill in gaps and supplement the law with equitable rules . . . . [or] contra legem, that is, against the law . . . [to achieve] an equitable result . . . despite the law's explicit injunction").
 The type of equity that Professor Janis refers to as procedural equity is the type of equity recognized by English law.
 See GEORGE TUCKER BISPHAM, THE PRINCIPLES OF EQUITY 1 (Joseph D. McCoy ed., 11th ed.
 1931) ("Equity, in its technical and scientific legal sense, means neither natural justice nor even all that portion of natural justice which is susceptible of being judicially enforced.
-It has, when employed in the language of English law, a precise, definite and limited signification, and is used to denote a system of justice which was administered in a particular court . . . ."); BLACK'S LAW DICTIONARY 579 (8th ed.
-2004) ("[E]quity . . .
-3. The recourse to principles of justice to correct or supplement the law as applied to particular circumstances .").
+It has, when employed in the language of English law, a precise, definite and limited signification, and is used to denote a system of justice which was administered in a particular court . . . . "); BLACK'S LAW DICTIONARY 579 (8th ed.
+2004) ("[E]quity . . . .
+3. The recourse to principles of justice to correct or supplement the law as applied to particular circumstances < the judge decided the case by equity because the statute did not fully address the issue>.").